top

 with whip and ribbons in hand

-Her family is still deeply involved in horses.
+Her family was still deeply involved in horses.
 Her late father, Lyman Wakefield, rode nearly every day and rode to the hounds at most every meet through his 85th year.
-Anne's younger sister, Louise, owns and manages a hunter-jumper stable which boards nearly one-hundred horses.
-Louise still competes in open jumping and hunt shows around the country and in Europe.
-Anne's husband, Charles, also drives four and is a former member of the Coaching Club of New York City.
+Anne's younger sister, Louise still competes in open jumping and hunt shows around the country and in Europe.
+Anne's husband, Charles, before retiring from the sport, also drove four and is a former member of the Coaching Club of New York City.

 Summary Résumé